Professor Jeffrey Miron, Director of Undergraduate Studies

 Tutorials (All letter-graded): Same as Basic Requirements, plus:

 - Thesis Tutorial: As discussed in 1b, Thesis Track honors candidates must enroll in Economics 985 (two terms) or Economics 990 (two terms) during their final two terms.
-Economics 990 is generally for students who are completing their theses in the fall term.
+Economics 990 is generally for off-cycle students who are graduating in the fall term.

 - Thesis: Required for a recommendation for High or Highest Honors in Field.
 See item 5a of this section.